BitcoinDesign/Guide/guide/getting-started/technology-primer.md

 - [Transaction lifecycle](/guide/payments/transactions/)

 <!--
-   While the base layer needs to have high integrity of decentralization, high security guarantees, and solid monetary principles...
+   While the base layer needs to have high integrity of decentralization, high-security guarantees, and solid monetary principles...
 -->

 </div>